 Our permaculture garden

-I want a permaculture garden because I want to grow our fruit and vegetables in the most natural way possible.
-Ideally, I want to start on the garden while building the house.
-But I don’t think that this is realistic since we will be very busy building.
+I was always intreagued by the idea of creating a food forest and growing vegetables & fruit in a natural way.
+A permaculture garden seems to be a great way to achieve that and to learn more about the principles of permaculture.
+Ideally, I want to start on the garden while building the house, but I don’t think that this is realistic since we will be very busy building.
 So, for now, I will start with small gardening projects.

 To sum up our plans: